-This item indicates if memory rank sparing is supported by the motherboard.
-Memory rank sparing enhances system performance.
+This item indicates if memory rank sparing is supported by the serverboard.
+Memory rank sparing enhances system memory performance.
+The options are Enabled and Disabled.

 Spare Error/Memory Correctable Thr (Threshold)

 Use this feature to set the correctable error threshold for spare memory modules.
 The default setting is 10.